mudita/MuditaOS/module-audio/README.md

 # How it works
 ### Audio devices
-Audio devices that can be found in [bsp_audio](../module-bsp/bsp/audio) are generic abstraction over different kinds of output/input audio devices.
+Audio devices that can be found in [audio paths](#paths) are generic abstraction over different kinds of output/input audio devices.
-For instance: audio codecs, GSM audio and so on.The main purpose of using this abstraction is to have one unified interface (API) by which we can control and manage audio devices.
-This way we can also very easily support different compile target (currently Linux & RT1051).
+For instance: audio codecs, GSM audio and so on.The main purpose of using this abstraction is to have one unified interface (API) for controlling and managing audio devices.
+This way we can also easily support different compile targets (currently Linux & RT1051).
 It is only a matter of implementing a new audio device.

 Currently we have four implementations of audio devices